vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/1_arthAnushAsana-vibhAgaH/16_puruShArthakAShThAdhikAraH.md

 .

 jiva acts against the spirit of the sõstras, Iswara, who is the Ruler and the Dispenser of punishment, enjoys only the delight or delectation of lila and thus attains atisaya glory.
 It has been said: " Bhagavan, 'who has all beings as His body, rejoices when a jiva does what is good and does not rejoice when the action is evil."
 When a man acts in accordance with the stāstras, he gives thereby delight to the Lord and thus does not let his generosity and other qualities run to waste, but promotes the glory of the Lord so that He extols binn as in the words :-"All those are", indeed, generous".
 In the same way as the muktas (released souls) and the nityas (the sūris ) promote the glory of the Lord by direct percep tion of the Lord's will and by acting in such a way as to give Him bhoga or enjoyment, the prapanias, too, can give rise to a special kind of bhoga or enjoyment to the Lord and thus promote His glory as stated in the following sloka:-"When shall I\*always be Thy servant, look upon Thee as my Master and in this way give Thee delight?".
-The prapanna learns the Lord's will from the sästras (though not directly ) and renders service to the Lord.
+The prapanna learns the Lord's will from the sāstras (though not directly ) and renders service to the Lord.

 THE LORD IS PLEASED AT THE SERVICE RENDERED